chethanmandya/Chethan/_posts/2020-02-23-Adding-environment-variable.md

 <div class="card">
   <div class="card__content">
     <div class="card__header">
-      <h4>Terminal</h4>
+      <h4>In your Terminal</h4>
     </div>
     <p>

-    vi ~/.bash_profileand
+    vi ~/.bash_profile \n

-    add the following line to this file
+    add the following line to this file \n

-    export USERNAME="Chethan"
+    export USERNAME="Chethan" \n

-    Where USERNAME is the key and Chethan is the value of this environment variable.
+    Where USERNAME is the key and Chethan is the value of this environment variable. \n

     </p>
   </div>